hogle-javascript/syncano-dashboard/README.md

     $ export NIGHTWATCH_ACCOUNT_KEY="xx"
     $ export STRIPE_PUBLISHABLE_KEY="xx"

-Or for some tests (they are being rewrited):

-    $ npm run-script e2e-create-accounts

-This will create set of three accounts for tests (Accounts will be deleted after 1h of no activity).

-If you are ready just run dev server:
+If you are ready just run dev server on first console:

     $ npm start

-then start selenium server with chromedriver node:

-    $ npm run e2e-selenium-server
-    $ npm run e2e-selenium-chromedriver

-and start testing:
+and start testing by typing this into second console:

-    $ npm run-script e2e

-Or using alternative metod:

-    $ npm start
     $ npm e2e-run

 If you want only one test tag to run use for example: